 What is Organic Chemistry?

+The term ‘organic’ was coined because the field of organic chemistry was initially finite to compounds that were produced by living organisms.
 This was attributed to some ‘vital force’ that was present in organic substances as they had something that inanimate substances lacked.
 The above theory was debunked when Urey Miller synthesized urea from inorganic substances but the classification is still in use.

 Table of Content

 - Transition State